MENUMENU

 Google Trends is one of the most powerful marketing insight and SEO tracking tools out there to measure market demand.

 While traditional research tools focus on delivering exact-match monthly keyword volume, Google Trends was designed to build visual, dynamic insights that detail the lifecycle of a keyword—past, present, and potential future.
+It can also help you identify general trends in particular areas of your industry.

-You can use Google Trends to:
+You can use Google Trends for:

 Measure Search Demand using Google Trends by Location